-I don’t really understand why people do it, but for a lack of better words, I will tack it to tradition.
-Yes – New Year’s resolutions are definitely a tradition – and maybe it just makes us feel better that we are actually doing something about things we would like to change.
+New Year’s Resolutions are definitely a tradition, maybe it just makes us feel better that we are actually doing something about things we would like to change.

-I am reading and hearing a lot about Top 10 New Year’s resolutions and I do have to wonder just how many people actually make – and keep!
-Hope not 10!
-Then I thought – let’s take a look and first see what the most popular New Year’s resolutions are and give it a thought to see just how many a person really should make.
+Then I thought, let’s take a look at the most popular New Year’s resolutions are and give it a thought to see just how many and what types of resolutions we should should make.

-I know you are probably wondering if I made some resolutions for 2010 – but I have to admit that I didn’t.
+I know you are probably wondering if I made some resolutions for 2019, I have to admit that I didn’t.
 As traditional as it is, I couldn’t bring myself to do it.
-I will tell you the reason – but I think that after you finish reading this, you will probably know anyway.
+While New Year’s Resolutions are well intentioned, they also lead to real pressure if you don’t stick to the resolution.

-First – let’s take a look at the 10 Most Popular New Year’s resolutions – and I am adding my comments to each one:
+Let’s take a look at the 10 Most Popular New Year’s Resolutions and break each one of these down:

 1. Spend More Time with Family and Friends

 Kind of too bad that this needs to be a New Year’s resolution – you should always spend all the time you can – especially with your family.

 Personally, I don’t need this one and let me give you a tip: Keep imagining that you wouldn’t have your family, that they would be gone forever and think what it would feel like and what you would be missing if you couldn’t spend time with them.

 In a way I understand that some people need to make a conscious effort to allocate their time to being with their family and friends – I hope it works for them and I hope it will change into something they don’t have to make a resolution for.